cloudfoundry-tutorials/what-is-cf/content/docs/projects-and-distributions.md

 1. [KubeCF](https://github.com/cloudfoundry-incubator/kubecf): Currently the most widely-adopted Cloud Foundry distribution available for Kubernetes that you can install yourself.
 This distribution uses the [cf-operator](https://github.com/cloudfoundry-incubator/cf-operator) to containerize the same BOSH releases above for deployment on Kubernetes.
 1. [CF for K8s](https://github.com/cloudfoundry/cf-for-k8s): An on-going project that is repackaging Cloud Foundry for Kubernetes, and also switching some internal components for more Kubernetes-native equivalents.
 At the time of writing it is not ready for production use, but is making great progress.

-## Commercial Cloud Foundry Distributions
+## Where is Cloud Foundry?

-There are many commercial distributions of Cloud Foundry available for purchase.
-The Cloud Foundry Foundation maintains a certification program for commercial distributions to ensure consistency of functionality, APIs, and experiences across commercial distributions.
-A list of [certified distributions](https://www.cloudfoundry.org/certified-platforms/) is available [here](https://www.cloudfoundry.org/certified-platforms/).
+The open source distributions of Cloud Foundry can be run standalone or packaged inside commercial offerings.
+Your company, or even your government, may be running Cloud Foundry and you don't even know it.
+Some offerings denote it in the name, like IBM Cloud Foundry or Atos Cloud Foundry.
+But Cloud Foundry is also at the core of VMWare's Tanzu Application Service, SUSE Cloud Application Platform, SAP Cloud Platform, and Cloud.gov.
+This list is by no means exhaustive.
+There are additional as-a-service offerings widely available and installations of Cloud Foundry in many enterprises and governments worldwide.